Admission Requirements for the String Instruments Division

 The applicant is required to arrange accompaniment for the exam

-3. A piece of your choice
+3. A piece of the applicant’s choice

 Harp